pycroscopy/distUSID/README.rst

   * This may be related to some complication in the `math libraries <https://github.com/pycroscopy/distUSID/commit/3930df86c6119226702628145090726ad1f00312>`_
 * Have not yet seen any problems with regards to the bottleneck on up to 4 nodes (36 cores each).
 Benchmarking will be necessary for identify bottlenecks
+* Comprehensive checkpointing / resuming capability has also been incorporated within the ``Process`` class
+* The ``Process`` class has been made even more robust against accidental damage from user-side by moving more underlying code into private variables.
+* Minimal changes are required for the children classes of ``pyUSID.Process``:

+  * mainly in verbose print statements - need to check for ``rank == 0``
+  * ``Process`` completely handles all check-pointing (legacy + new) and flushing the file after each batch.
+The user-side code literally only needs to write to the HDF5 datasets

 * Plenty of documentation about the thought process included within the ``Process`` class file.
 * The ``Process`` class from this branch will be rolled into pyUSID after some checks